HMS Aldborough (1706): Commissioned Service after Rebuild

 She was commissioned in May 1735 under the command of Captain Nicholas Robinson, RN for service in the English Channel and North Sea.
-She was paid off in 1736 for a small repair at Sheerness at a cost of 259.18.2d for fitting.
+She was paid off in 1736 for a small repair at Sheerness at a cost of 259.18.2d.
 Her repair was complete in January 1737.
 By Admiralty Order 16 August 1737 she was converted to a fireship with 8 guns manned by 55 men at a cost of 1,546.0.1d for fitting.
 The conversion was carried out at Deptford between August and December 1737.
 However, In early 1738 she was ordered to be converted back into a 20-gun sixth rate ship.
 She was commissioned in August 1738 under the command of Captain George Pocock, RN for service in the Mediterranean.

-She was immediately deployed as a privateer hunter, capturing a Spanish barque on 28 January 1739 and taking part in the capture of two more vessels in June.
+She was deployed as a privateer hunter, capturing a Spanish barque on 28 January 1739 and taking part in the capture of two more vessels in June.
 She was less successful in 1740, cruising for several weeks off the coast of Malta without encountering enemy craft.
 In January 1741 she was part of the British fleet at Port Mahon off the coast of Spain.